 Vinnie’s grandfather was in construction so he had always grown up around the building world.
 After graduating from university with a degree in management studies he joined Mace’s Graduate Development Programme in 2008.
-Now Vinnie is an associate director in Mace’s retail team and enjoys delivering flagship stores and supporting new talent as they join the business.
+Now Vinnie is an operations director in Mace’s retail team and enjoys delivering flagship stores and supporting new talent as they join the business.

 - Why construction?